MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/azure-maps-creator-guide.md

 # Azure Maps Creator Guide for Microsoft Places

-This guide shows you how convert your DWG floor plans to IMDF for indoor mapping in Microsoft Places using the Azure Maps Creator tool.
+This guide shows you how to convert your drawing/DWG floor plans to Indoor Mapping Data Format/IMDF for indoor mapping in Microsoft Places using the Azure Maps Creator tool.
 IMDF is currently the required file format for floorplans in Places.

 You can choose any CAD software to open and prepare your facility drawing files.
 However, procedures in this guide were created using Autodesk's AutoCAD® software.
 Any commands referenced in this guide are meant to be executed using Autodesk's AutoCAD software.